 Yes, you read that right, Grasshopper: Many dieters actually gained muscle mass without working out, simply by eating a high-protein diet.

 Eat 6 smaller meals per day, not 2-3 feasts

 This will ensure that you supply your body with the nutrients necessary to build muscle and burn fat.

 Bonus: Your resting metabolic rate increases.
 It will also prevent your body from kicking into "starvation" mode, which can happen when too much time elapses between meals.

-Don't be one of those people that complain about their situation but never does anything to improve it.
+Don't be the kind of person who complains about your situation but never does anything to improve it.
 Don't become "happy" with the status quo of being miserable.
-Now take action on your knowledge!
+Now use this knowledge to take action!